rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Consider only playing it when the inversions are being used
+Consider swapping organDist for a guitar

 Consider using `dew point` as another data input.
 Is proportional to pressure and humidity.

-Change longNote depending on temperature conditions
+Consider only playing humid arpeggio when the inversions are being used

 Update logic as described in App Logic and spreadsheet

-Consider swapping organDist for a guitar

 Consider using a state manager to update the humid arpeggio and display (chords)